mooltipass/minible/protocol.md

 |:---------|:-----------------|:------------------|
 | 0x0002   | 0                | N/A               |

 When the device is busy and can't deal with the message sent by the computer, it will reply a message with a "Please Retry" one, inviting the computer to re-send its packet.
+Tested status: tested

 0x0003: Get Platform Info